Supercookiegaming/PCIexpress-KiCad/README.md

 **Notes:**
 * Transmit and Recieve pairs on M.2 Symbols are from the perspective of module not the host.
-* Transmit and Recieve pairs on PCIe symbols are from the perspective of the host not the module.
-This will be changed in the future.
+* Transmit and Recieve pairs on PCIe symbols are from the perspective of module not the host.
 * Triple check the pinout on your specific M.2 socket to ensure correct wiring.

 ### License